bensmus/ridechecks-electron/README.md

 - Add code (`electron-app/public/electron.js`) which implements the Electron main process.
 - Add code (`electron-app/public/preload.js`) which specifies how the Electron main process can communicate with the renderer process.
 This is described as an optional step in the blog, but has become a mandatory step since the blog's publication due to security policies in the new Electron version.
 - Run and package the Electron app by installing the necessary packages and updating the `electron-app/package.json`.

-Besides spawning the renderer process, the main process handles:
-- Reading/writing from state.json file.
-- Save dialog for saving the assignments as a CSV.

-These tasks are OS-related and the renderer process does not have permission to perform these tasks.
-They have to be implemented in the main process.

-### How the user interface works

-The UI is implemented in React.
-React is a component-based framework where each component can have a state.
-The following section assumes some knowledge of React.

-My design has one App component with the app state.
-This component contains all of the information that is saved into the `state.json` file.
-The App component has four EditableTable components as children, which read and write to the app state (always modified set using `setAppState`).
-The way that the EditableTable components read and write to the app state is via two props:
-1. Prop for reading application state: Some part of the application state is passed as a prop.
-2. Prop for writing to application state: A callback function that calls `setAppState` in a particular way.

-When one of the EditableTable components updates the app state, this potentially rerenders its sibling EditableTable components, keeping them in sync.

-Here's how it works:
-1. "EditableTable A" calls its callback prop and update App's state.
-2. This triggers App to rerender.
-3. During App's rerender, the prop for reading application state passed to the siblings of "EditableTable A" may be changed.
-4. If the sibling's prop was changed, it rerenders.

-### Design of app state

-`electron-app/src/appStateUtilities.js` specifies the default state object and provides functions for updating it.
-The state always has:
-- Rides array, containing Ride objects.
-Each ride object has
-    - Name (strings)
-    - Time (number)
-- Workers array, containing Worker objects.
-Each worker object has
-    - Name (string)
-    - CanCheck (list of ride names, which are strings)
-- Day restrictions array, containing DayRestriction objects.
-Each has
-    - Day (string, the name of the day)
-    - Time (number, how long the workers have to complete their tasks on that day)
-    - ClosedRides (list of ride names, which are strings)
-    - AbsentWorkers (list of worker names, which are strings)
-- Ridechecks array, containing Ridecheck objects.
-Each has
-    - Day (string, the name of the day)
-    - A ridecheck object, which is used as a map from ride to worker names.

-The state was chosen to be easily serializable to JSON.
-I originaly had a simpler state which didn't allow duplicate ride or worker names: there were no ride objects or worker objects in an array, just name keys to Time or CanCheck values.
-That caused issues with worker names that were substrings of other worker names, for example Alex and Alexa, since an object cannot have duplicate keys.